seqeralabs/nf-tower-aws/forge/README.md

 }
 ```

+### EC2 Describe Permissions (optional)

+Platform uses EC2 describe permissions to retrieve information about existing AWS resources in your
+account, including VPCs, subnets, and security groups.
+This data is used to populate dropdown menus
+in the Platform UI when creating new Compute Environments.
+While these permissions are optional,
+they are recommended to enhance the user experience.
+Without them, you would need to manually enter
+resource IDs in the interface.

 ### FSx File Systems (optional)

 Allow Forge to manage [AWS FSx file systems](https://aws.amazon.com/fsx/), if needed by the pipelines.